Codecademy/docs/content/javascript/concepts/try-catch/try-catch.md

 ---
 Title: 'Try/Catch'
-Description: 'The try...catch...finally statement defines one block of code to execute, a second block of code to be executed if the first block throws an exception, and a third block of code to be executed regardless of the error status.
-The catch and finally blocks of code are optional, but any try blocks must be followed by one or the other. javascript try { // Statements here are executed until an exception is thrown } catch (err) {'
+Description: 'The try...catch...finally statement aids in error testing and handling.
+All try blocks must be followed by either catch,  finally, or both. javascript try { // Statements here are executed until an exception is thrown } catch (err) {'
 Subjects:
   - 'Web Development'
   - 'Computer Science'